AdaMartin18010/FormalScience/docs/Matter/FormalModel/Model/Cognition/Critical Summary and Synthesis- Logic as a First Principle.md

 ---

-## 6. Chapter 5: Revisiting "Artificial Intelligence Cognitive Architecture" with Logic as the First Principle
+## 7 Chapter 5 Revisiting Artificial Intelligence Cognitive Architecture with Logic as the First Principle

 This chapter extends the "logic as first principle" thesis to Artificial Intelligence (AI), arguing that the design and functioning of intelligent artificial systems are, and should be, fundamentally grounded in logical principles, whether explicitly (as in symbolic AI) or implicitly (as in connectionist AI).